ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### The Hardest Part of Exercising is Setting Goals

-Once exercising becomes part of your daily routine, the actually exercising is the easy part.
+Once exercising becomes part of your daily routine, the actual exercising is the easy part.
 The hardest part is often deciding _what_ to do at the gym.
 This is something you really need to think about and determine for yourself.

 For me personally, lifting weights is really boring.
 It doesn't motivate me at all.
 I found motivation by training for specific movements or physical activities.
 For example, I got into rock climbing which required upper-body strength that I didn't possess.
-So I did some googling and found starting training specifically for that activity.
+So I did some googling and started training specifically for that activity.
 Currently, my new goal is to master the hand-stand.
 So a few times a week I have exercise routines specifically training for that.

 ### Muscles for Looks, Cardio for Longevity